quaderno/quaderno-api/source/includes/_contacts.md

 phone_1                 | no        | String(255 chars)
 phone_2                 | no        | String(255 chars)
 fax                     | no        | String(255 chars)
-email                   | no        | String(255 chars) Multiple emails should be separated by commas web                     | no        | String(255 chars).
-Validates format discount                | no        | Decimal
-language                | no        | String(2 chars) Should be included in the translations list
+email                   | no        | String(255 chars) Multiple emails should be separated by commas.
+Maximum number of addresses allowed is 3. web                     | no        | String(255 chars).
+Validates format discount                | no        | Decimal language                | no        | String(2 chars) Should be included in the translations list